Hassan13102003/sql-data-warehouse-project/README.md

 Everything is for Free!
 - **[Datasets](datasets/):** Access to the dataset (csv files).
-- **[SQL Server] Duckdb Lightweight server for hosting your SQL database.
+- **[SQL Server] PostgreSQL Lightweight server for hosting your SQL database.

 ---